MT-GoCode/VdebuggerFollowup/README.md

 # if the architecture-driver mismatch (ex. driver is a bit ahead of the time when architecture came out), some work will need to be done.
 Here's what has worked:
 # On a machine with 1080Ti's and CUDA 12.8 driver, the 12.8 driver was far ahead of the 1080Ti.
 So I used torch with (1) 12.8 wheels for glip-compile environment and (2) 11.8 wheels for the viper-main environment.
 Somehow, at time of running, these two environments were compatible.
 # On a machine with A6000s and CUDA 12.8 / 12.6 driver, used torch with 12.8 / 12.6 wheels for viper-main environment and torch with 12.8 / 12.6 wheels for glip-compile environment.
 In a situation like this, the viper-main environment CAN BE REUSED FOR GLIP COMPILATION--do not create a new conda glip-compile env in this case.
+# Note that if you are just doing code execution, you can use a computer with smaller GPUs.
+And if you have many, you can load one model on each, then multiprocess the hell out of it. bottleneck is in the generation.

 # Initial repository setup
 git clone https://github.com/MT-GoCode/VdebuggerFollowup.git